-The consolidated financial statements of the College and its affiliates as of 2009 and 2008 and each of the two years in the period ended June 30, 2009, included in this Official Statement, have been audited by PricewaterhouseCoopers LLP, independent accountants, as stated in their report appearing herein.
+The consolidated financial statements of the College and its affiliates as of June 30, 2010 and 2009 and for the years then ended, included in this Official Statement, have been audited by PricewaterhouseCoopers LLP, independent accountants, as stated in their report appearing herein.
 Such financial statements are set forth in this Official Statement as Appendix B.